tadmccorkle/markdown.nvim/README.md

     -- comment text to flag headings/sections for omission in table of contents omit_heading = "toc omit heading",
     omit_section = "toc omit section",
+    -- cycling list markers to use in table of contents -- use '.' and ')' for ordered lists markers = { "-" },
   },
   -- hook functions allow for overriding or extending default behavior -- fallback function with default behavior is provided as argument